-The industrial and chemical corridor in Louisiana along the Mississippi River between Baton Rouge and New Orleans is the second most concentrated cluster of heavy industrial CO2 emissions in the United States.
-This 100-mile corridor contains over 55 industrial manufacturing plants that emit more than 60 million metric tons of CO2 annually, or approximately 8% of total US CO2 emissions from heavy industry (EPA 2019 data).
+Louisiana’s industrial corridor along the Mississippi River is one of the most concentrated clusters of heavy industrial CO2 emissions in the United States.
+This 100-mile corridor has over 55 industrial manufacturing plants that emit more than 60 million metric tons of CO2 annually, or approximately 8% of total US CO2 emissions from heavy industry.
+Many large chemical, steel, and fertilizer producers have selected this corridor for new greenfield industrial facilities because they require access to reliable, cost-effective CO2 storage infrastructure, and more are expected to be announced.

 Near the Geismar-Donaldsonville area, Blue Sky Infrastructure has secured underground CO2 injection and storage rights underlying over 30,000 surface acres with geology capable of storing at least 14 million metric tons of CO2 annually and approximately 400 million metric tons of CO2 in aggregate.
 The injection and storage rights provide Blue Sky Infrastructure with access to world-class underground CO2 sequestration reservoirs, with 2,000-3,000 vertical feet of usable injection formations.
 The injection zones are saline-saturated, highly porous and permeable sandstone packages 5,000 to 11,000 feet beneath the surface.
 Multiple redundant sealing layers hundreds of feet thick comprised of impermeable shales, mudstones, and marls above and below the injection reservoirs ensure injected CO2 remains permanently confined in the storage zones.